mvazquezc/scc-fun/demo3/README.md

 ### **Hands-on Demo 4**

-In this demo we are going tu use file capabilities to see how we can grant capabilities to our binaries without having to run them with UID 0.
+In this demo we are going to use file capabilities to see how we can grant capabilities to our binaries without having to run them with UID 0.
 We will use the reverse-words-app as base.

 1. Build the following Dockerfile